-Getting those mention peak alerts, as provided by the platform, enables businesses to know how their consumers react as well as take action, when necessary.
+Getting those mention peak alerts, as provided by the platform, enables businesses to know how their players react as well as take action, when necessary.
 Reacting, or deciding not to, is the privilege of businesses, and the AI data enables them to make up their minds quickly.

-Analysis of feedback on competing brands
+Analysis of feedback on competing games

-Comparing sales figures is not enough anymore.
+Comparing sales and downloads figures is not enough anymore.

 It is understanding the business' story against its rival businesses' stories.
-Customer insights regarding the competition, as if conducted with many surveys about their brands, tell an organization where it stands in the market and may lead to future decisions and moves.
+Player insights regarding the competition, as if conducted with many surveys about their brands, tell an organization where it stands in the market and may lead to future decisions and moves.